Statutes

 8(a) Contracts): A final rule adopted (without change) the

-prior interim rule amending the FAR to implement a section of the National
+prior interim rule amending the FAR to implement a section of the

-Defense Authorization Act for Fiscal Year 2010, which requires the
+NDAA for FY 2010, which requires the

 head of an agency to execute (and make public prior to award) the justification